OQVA-Digital/Books-You-Could-Read/src/content/books/03-the-great-gatsby-by-f-scott-fitzgerald.md

 ---
-title: "The Great Gatsby"
+title: The Great Gatsby
-bookAuthor: "F. Scott Fitzgerald"
+bookAuthor: F. Scott Fitzgerald
 description: "'The Great Gatsby', a novel that has been dissected and analyzed more times than a frog in a high school biology class.
 But what makes this book worthy of such scrutiny?
 Is it the quintessential representation of the Jazz Age?
 Sure.
 Is it a powerful exploration of the American Dream?
   Absolutely.
 But let's not forget the drama, the scandal, and the glitz and glam that make this book such a delightful romp through the pages of history.
   So buckle up, dear readers, as we delve into the world of the 1920s and the enigmatic Jay Gatsby himself."
-pubDate: "Jun 01 2023"
-heroImage: "/book-covers/3-the-great-gatsby-by-f-scott-fitzgerald.jpg"
+heroImage: /book-covers/3-the-great-gatsby-by-f-scott-fitzgerald.jpg
 affiliateLink: ""
 youTubeLink: ""
 spotifyLink: ""
 spotifyEmbedURL: ""
 applePodcastsLink: ""
+pubDate: Jun 01 2023
 applePodcastsEmbedURL: ""
 ---